dougeby/IntuneDocs/InTuneDocs/deploy-use/ios-device-enrollment-program-in-microsoft-intune.md

 2. Choose the devices to which you want to assign the profile that you created.
 You can choose **All devices** or select specific devices, and then select **Add**.

 > [!Important]
-> Currently, Intune let you designate a "default" device enrollment profile," which means that new serial numbers are automatically assigned to that default profile when you synchronize new serial numbers with the Apple DEP service.
+> Currently, Intune lets you designate a "default" device enrollment profile," which means that new serial numbers are automatically assigned to that default profile when you synchronize new serial numbers with the Apple DEP service.
 When your tenant is migrated to the new Azure portal in the near future, you will no longer be able to set a default profile and have serial numbers be automatically assigned to that profile.
 Instead, you will have to assign serial numbers to a specific profile.
 [Learn more](https://docs.microsoft.com/intune-azure/enroll-devices/enroll-ios-devices-using-device-enrollment-program)

 ### Assign DEP Devices for Management